blentley/ForecastingElectricityDemand/README.md

 ```
 To use this model, I need to give it some data and other instructions for training (shown below).
++ X_train - this is the prepared sequences of predictors for the model.
++ y_train - this is the array of true outcome values that the model will try to predict.
++ batch_size -  this is the size of the data to process in batches within each epoch.
+Using batches will be more efficient than passing single sequences each time.
++ inputEpochs - this is the number of life-cycles of this neural network, where one iteration passes all data through the network.
++ validation_split - this is the proportion of the data to be held out for validation purposes.

 ```python